 Under this program, a student may not supplant a course that is offered in the high school curriculum.
-This opportunity is designed for students excelling in academics and who may want to take advantage of more challenging academic opportunities.
+This opportunity is designed for students who excel in academics and who may want to take advantage of more challenging academic opportunities.

-Central Lyon pays for the college course and the student pays for all textbook costs.
+Central Lyon pays for the college course.
 Please contact the School Counselor if you have questions.